yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`UBOOT_SIGN_ENABLE`
       Enable signing of FIT image.
 The default value is "0".

+      This variable is used by the :ref:`ref-classes-kernel-fitimage`, :ref:`ref-classes-uboot-config` and :ref:`ref-classes-uboot-sign`
+      classes.

    :term:`UBOOT_SIGN_KEYDIR`
-      Location of the directory containing the RSA key and certificate used for signing FIT image.
+      Location of the directory containing the RSA key and certificate used for signing FIT image, used by the :ref:`ref-classes-kernel-fitimage` and :ref:`ref-classes-uboot-sign` classes.

    :term:`UBOOT_SIGN_KEYNAME`
-      The name of keys used for signing U-Boot FIT image stored in :term:`UBOOT_SIGN_KEYDIR` directory.
-For e.g. dev.key key and dev.crt certificate stored in :term:`UBOOT_SIGN_KEYDIR` directory will have :term:`UBOOT_SIGN_KEYNAME` set to "dev".
+      The name of keys used by the :ref:`ref-classes-kernel-fitimage` class for signing U-Boot FIT image stored in the :term:`UBOOT_SIGN_KEYDIR` directory.
+If we have for example a ``dev.key`` key and a ``dev.crt`` certificate stored in the :term:`UBOOT_SIGN_KEYDIR` directory, you will have to set :term:`UBOOT_SIGN_KEYNAME` to ``dev``.

    :term:`UBOOT_SUFFIX`
       Points to the generated U-Boot extension.
 For example, ``u-boot.sb``